 Many environmental hazards can be present in the air we breathe in our homes.
 Radon is a radioactive gas that has no taste or smell.
 It is a naturally occurring pollutant that comes from the breakdown of uranium in soil.
 It will creep into your home through cracks or holes in the foundation and is usually found in basements or lower levels of buildings.

-Breathe Easier At Home Or The Office
+Breathe Easier At Home Or At Work

-Contact Benchmark Environmental Engineering to find out about the common indoor air pollutants that could be present in your home or office in California.
+Contact Benchmark Environmental Engineering to find out about the common indoor air pollutants that could be present in your home or workplace in California.
 Air quality testing is the best way to ensure the air you breathe every day is free of potential hazards and toxins.
 Schedule an appointment with us today.